Bertie and Sarah Cloake's family history

 Her story endures through vintage tins of Cloake's Honey, family reunions that bridge the Couling and Cloake lines, and the quiet pride of a woman who crossed empires to build a sweeter world.

-In Sarah, we see the pioneer: resilient, loving, and forever tied to the land—whether the cottage at Treverbyn where she was born, the smallholding at Pobathic where Uncle James raised her, or the fields of Springbrook where she built her New Zealand legacy.
+In Sarah, we see the pioneer: resilient, loving, and forever tied to the land—whether the cottage at Treverbyn where she was born, the smallholding at Polbathic where Uncle James raised her, or the fields of Springbrook where she built her New Zealand legacy.

 For the Cloakes and Couling kin scattered from Treverbyn and Pobathic to Aotearoa, Sarah remains our guiding light, a reminder that from humble hollows come the sweetest legacies.